Skip to main content

 Step 1: To supplement the humidity your orchid receives, place it near your bathroom while you shower.

-Taking them into the bathroom with you may be too much moisture, so try to find somewhere near, but not in, your bathroom.
+Taking your orchid into the shower with you may mean exposing it to too much moisture, so try to find somewhere near, but not in, your shower.
 Orchids will enjoy the heat and steam from a hot shower without becoming overwhelmed by too much moisture.

 Step 2: Epiphytic orchids especially thrive in humid locations.
-They get most of their moisture by the rainwater that gets trapped in tree bark with decomposing organic matter where they grow in the wild.
+Where they grow in the wild, they get most of their moisture by the rainwater that gets trapped in tree bark with decomposing organic matter.
 You can help replicate these conditions in your home with the humidity in a bathroom or over a kitchen sink.

 Watering indoor orchid in clear container